 If an oral hearing is requested, the appellant must be prepared to proceed with the hearing within one to three months of the request being granted.
-The parties will normally be given at least four weeks' notice of the hearing date.
-Due to the large volume of appeals, the initial scheduling of oral hearings (regular and complex streams) will be done without consultation with the parties.
+The parties will normally be given at least 4 weeks notice of the hearing date.
+Due to the large volume of appeals, the initial scheduling of oral hearings in the regular stream will be done without consultation with the parties.
 However, the parties will be advised that they have 14 days to request a change of date.
-Oral hearings in the specialty stream (in which the case is assigned to the panel at the outset) will normally be scheduled on an individual basis, rather than as part of a block of hearings, and may involve consultation with the parties as to the date to be scheduled.
+Oral hearings in the specialty stream will normally be scheduled on an individual basis, rather than as part of a block of hearings, and may involve consultation with the parties as to the date to be scheduled.

-Where the oral hearing is rescheduled at the request of the parties (regular or complex streams), or where the parties were consulted in the initial scheduling of the hearing (specialty stream), a further change to the date will not be granted unless exceptional reasons are provided as to why this is necessary.
+Where the oral hearing is rescheduled at the request of the parties (regular stream), or where the parties were consulted in the initial scheduling of the hearing (specialty stream), a further change to the date will not be granted unless exceptional reasons are provided as to why this is necessary.
 Factors such as a representative's schedule, vacation dates, and convenience to the parties will normally only be considered in the initial rescheduling, and will generally not provide sufficient basis for granting a later postponement of a hearing date.